Last Updated: November 19, 2024

 Recurring Costs for Your California LLC

 The California Franchise Tax Board requires all businesses to pay an annual franchise tax of $800.
-Under Form FTB 3522, LLC owners must file with the state and pay their annual tax to the Franchise Tax Board by the 15th day of the 4th month following their business’s formation.
-Even though it can take a month for filing to process, this counts as the first month.
+Under Form FTB 3522, LLC owners must file with the state and pay their annual tax to the Franchise Tax Board by the 15th day of the fourth month following their business’s formation.
+Even though the filing can take a month to process, this counts as the first month.

-This tax payment are due for all California LLCs, regardless of annual income or annual revenue.
+This tax payment is due for all California LLCs, regardless of annual income or annual revenue.
 The funds are due as long as the business is operational.

 Businesses will owe the full amount per calendar year, no matter how many months they remain in business.
 For example, if you opened your LLC in November, the franchise tax will be due Feb.
 15 of the following year.
 (Because November counts as the first month, those fees will actually fall three and a half months after filing.)